root-x-rohan/CIC-ML/README.md

 **🧾Note:** Go through the report in the files for a detailed explanation of the approach.

-## Conclusion

-The Random Forest model proved most effective for cybersecurity incident classification, offering high accuracy and scalability for SOC teams.
-By automating incident categorization, it enables faster, more strategic responses and strengthens organizational resilience against evolving cyber threats.
-This solution provides a robust, adaptable framework to enhance proactive risk management in an ever-changing digital landscape.

 ## How to Use

 Clone the repository: